Jump to content

 I am working with a data set with subjects receiving different doses of an oral drug once or twice daily (and the am and pm doses could be different) over a 6 month period of time.
 I need to estimate AUC for drug exposure for PK/PD relationship.
 I see how AUC can be derived as a secondary parameter from a PPK analysis for single dose A1/Cl but have struggled with an appropriate formula given the multiple dosing strategy.
 I would appreciate any insight/assistance.
 Thanks.

-• Robertperce and NicolaWib like this
+• Robertperce, NicolaWib, Anthonygrier and 32 others like this

 #2 serge guzy